dong-alex/mock-amplitude-sdk/README.md

 ### handleAPIKeyCreate(api_key)

 Initializes the amplitude instance to refer to the api_key.
 Without a backend instance supporting this mock library, it will be automatically validated to be true and will be lost on the closing of the application.
 A new api key can always be generated and used later on.
+Returns true when session starts

+### handleEndSession()

+Ends the current amplitude session and removes the api key that was previously in use.
+If there was no api key to begin with, it will not do anything.

 ### handleLogEvent(eventName, eventProperties)